CtrlK

 Completeness

-Clearly answers both 'what' (diagnose failures and apply Anthropic best practices for prompt engineering artifacts) and 'when' (explicit 'Use when' clause at the start plus a 'Triggers when' clause listing specific scenarios like prompts not followed, skills not activating, CLAUDE.md too long, or migrating prompts).
+Clearly answers both 'what' (diagnose failures and apply Anthropic best practices for prompt engineering artifacts) and 'when' (explicit 'Triggers when' clause covering prompt not followed, skill won't activate, CLAUDE.md too long/ignored, migrating prompts).
+The 'Use when' clause at the start and 'Triggers when' at the end provide comprehensive guidance.

 3 / 3